Help

 Do Girl Scout Cookies contain GMOs?

-GSUSA is committed to providing cookie customers with the highest-quality products available.
-We understand that customers have questions about the foods they choose to eat, and GSUSA works alongside its trusted bakers to develop recipes using ingredients that will produce the best-tasting and highest-quality cookies.
+GSUSA is committed to providing customers with the highest quality products available.
+We understand that customers have questions about the foods they choose to eat.
+GSUSA works alongside its trusted bakers to develop recipes using ingredients that will produce the best-tasting and highest-quality cookies.

-Currently, Girl Scout Cookies contain genetically modified organisms (GMOs).
-Girl Scouts recognizes that many people have concerns about GMO ingredients, and we monitor member and consumer opinion on this matter while simultaneously addressing industry trends; scientific trends; and, of course, consumer preference.
+Girl Scout Cookies currently contain genetically modified organisms (GMOs).
+Girl Scouts recognizes that many people have concerns about GMO ingredients, and we monitor members' and consumers' opinions on this matter while simultaneously addressing industry trends, scientific trends, and consumer preferences.

 It is important to note that there is worldwide scientific support for the safety of currently commercialized ingredients derived from GMO agricultural crops.
 The World Health Organization, the Food and Agriculture Organization of the United Nations, the U.S. National Academy of Sciences, and the American Medical Association all share this assessment.
-It is also important to note that in the future, GMO ingredients may offer new, cost-effective alternatives to feeding the world's growing population.
+In the future, GMO ingredients may offer new, cost-effective alternatives to feeding the world's growing population.

 How do I find out the ingredients, nutritional value, and allergen information for cookies?

-This information is clearly listed on both the cookie package and the cookie order form.
-You can also find the information on the Meet the Cookies page of our website or on the Cookie Finder app.
+This information is listed on the cookie package and the cookie order form.
+It can also be found on our website's Meet the Cookies page.

-With special regard for allergen concerns, our bakers bake Girl Scout Cookies in state-of-the-art facilities, and consumers can be assured that every required safety protocol is adhered to in order to prevent cross-contact of ingredients.
-Consumers with additional questions can find out more by visiting the baker websites: ABC Bakers and Little Brownie Bakers.
-To find out which licensed baker supplies your council with cookies, contact your Girl Scout council.
-Ingredients may differ slightly by baker so refer to the printed packaging for this information.
+With particular regard for allergen concerns, our bakers bake Girl Scout Cookies in state-of-the-art facilities, following the required safety protocol to prevent cross-contact of ingredients.
+Consumers with additional questions can find out more by visiting the baker websites ABC Bakers and Little Brownie Bakers.
+Contact your Girl Scout council to find out which licensed baker supplies your local council with cookies.
+Ingredients may differ by baker, so always refer to the printed packaging or your local council's cookie baker's website for this information.

 Why does the allergen disclosure on Girl Scout Cookie packaging reference a shared facility?
 Why was it changed?
 How is this different from the allergens contained?

-All packaged goods in the U.S., including Girl Scout Cookies, are required to include a mandatory allergen disclosure identifying any of the "top 9 allergens".
-A precautionary allergen disclosure ("Made in shared facility with") was added to all Girl Scout Cookie packaging labels to ensure transparency about any allergens that may be present in the bakery where Girl Scout Cookies are made.
+All packaged goods in the U.S., including Girl Scout Cookies, are required to include a mandatory allergen disclosure identifying any of the top nine food allergens present as ingredients either in the ingredients list or through a "Contains" statement.
+All Girl Scout Cookie packaging labels include a precautionary allergen disclosure ("Made in shared facility with") to ensure transparency about any allergens that may be present in the bakeries that produce Girl Scout Cookies.
 If you have concerns as to whether a product is right for you, please check with your healthcare provider.

 Are Girl Scout Cookies halal certified?